dafthack/MFASweep/README.md

 * ADFS

 **WARNING: This script attempts to login to the provided account SIX (6) different times (7 if you include ADFS).
 If you entered an incorrect password this may lock the account out.**

+For more information check out the blog post here: [Exploiting MFA Inconsistencies on Microsoft Services](https://www.blackhillsinfosec.com/exploiting-mfa-inconsistencies-on-microsoft-services/)

 ![MFASweep Example](/example.jpg?raw=true)